aocg-ucm/diffractio/README.rst

 Diffractio is a Python library for Diffraction and Interference Optics.

-It implements Scalar and paraxial vector Optics.
+It implements Scalar and vector Optics.
 The main algorithms used are:

+* Fast Fourier Transform (FFT).
 * Rayleigh Sommerfeld (RS).
 * Plane Wave Descomposition (PWD).
 * Wave Propagation Method (WPM).
 * Beam Propagation Method (BPM).
 * Vectorial Rayleigh-Sommerfeld (VRS).
 * Vector Fast Fourier Tranform (VFFT).
+* Chirp z transform (CZT).

 When possible, multiprocessing is implemented for a faster computation.